Gas (IC) vs. electric (EP) RC flying

 By the way, we're loosely using the term 'gas' to cover the primary IC (internal combustion) types i.e. glow plug and petrol.
 Electric power is commonly abbreviated to 'EP'.

-Flying rc airplanes (and helicopters) has exploded in popularity in the last decade or so.
-The hobby has been one of the fastest growing hobbies in recent years.
+Flying rc airplanes (and helicopters) has exploded in popularity since the early two-thousands, and it's probably fair to say the hobby has been one of the fastest growing hobbies in recent years.

-This has largely been due to electric rc airplanes and helicopters becoming so widely available, more affordable and easier to fly than ever before which is a great result of the ongoing global electronic revolution.
+This has largely been due to electric rc airplanes and helicopters becoming so widely available, more affordable and easier to fly than ever before - a great result of the ongoing global electronic revolution.

 Even more recently, electric rc drones have really pushed the hobby in to the limelight!

 Modern radio control products like brushless motors and lithium polymer battery packs have turned the electric side of the hobby around, to the point where top-end brushless/Li-Po powered rc aircraft can match an IC powered equivalent for performance and duration.
 That was unthinkable not that long ago.